 A portable water filter (i.e. Brita, Pur, etc) for water needs above bottled water on hand.

 Working Flashlight – Preferably one in each room of your house and one in each car/truck

 Portable radio – Preferably one with a Weather Band on it AND Extra batteries

 Essential prescription medications for several days and a First aid kit/first aid book

-A kit containing the following:
+A kit containing a MINIMUM of the following:

 - Two pairs of Latex or other sterile gloves if you are allergic to Latex